 Although rest is a key part of treating tendinitis, prolonged inactivity can cause stiffness in your joints.
 After a few days of completely resting the injured area, gently move it through its full range of motion to maintain joint flexibility.

-You can also try nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen (Advil, Motrin, others), or products containing acetaminophen (Tylenol, others) in an attempt to reduce the discomfort associated with tendinitis.
+You can also try over-the-counter medications, such as aspirin, ibuprofen (Advil, Motrin, others), naproxen (Aleve) or acetaminophen (Tylenol, others), in an attempt to reduce the discomfort associated with tendinitis.

 To reduce your chance of developing tendinitis, follow these suggestions: